At the end of each trimester, all students sit exams and submit final assessments. Learn some tips and tricks about how to prepare.

 - If your exam stress feels overwhelming, and is affecting your ability to study, there are people who can help.
 Contact Student Counselling or your doctor to get support.

-- If you’re feeling unwell in the lead-up to your exams, or exceptional circumstances have come up, make sure you get in touch with your faculty office to discuss what help is available.
+- If you’re feeling unwell in the lead-up to your exams, or exceptional circumstances have come up, make sure you get in touch with your Student Success team to discuss what help is available.